Jimmy-alt-code/RAKTDHARA/README.md

 - Default admin account is created automatically
 - All data is stored in SQLite database
 - Application runs on port 5000 by default

+## 🚀 Deployment (Backend on Render + Frontend on Vercel)

+Recommended quick path:

+1. Backend — Render (free tier)
+   - In the Render dashboard, create a new Web Service and connect your GitHub repo `Jimmy-alt-code/RAKTDHARA`.
+   - Build command: `pip install -r requirements.txt`
+   - Start command: `gunicorn mvp_app:app --bind 0.0.0.0:$PORT`
+   - Add environment variables in Render for any secrets (SMTP, OPENAI_API_KEY, etc.).

+2. Frontend — Vercel (static)
+   - From your project root run `vercel --prod --name RAKTDHARA` after installing and logging in with the Vercel CLI.
+   - Vercel will host the static `.html` files.
+Configure the frontend to call the Render backend URL for API requests.

+Notes:
+- Replace local SQLite with a managed DB for production if you need persistence across deploys.
+- Add CORS origins in `mvp_app.py` to allow your Vercel domain to call the API.